inaka/Jayme/README.md

 #### 1. Create your first entity type

-First, let's create a `User` structure, for holding basic user data.
+First, you will create a `User` structure, for holding basic user data.

 You have to make it conform to `Identifiable`, `DictionaryInitializable` and `DictionaryRepresentable` to match the generic `EntityType` that the `Repository` contract requires.